 The exchange rates used by Netvisor are the ECB's published euro reference rates from the previous banking day.
 The exchange rate information can be found here.
 The exchange rate of the payment day is used when making payments.
 If a currency not quoted by the ECB is used in the payment, the exchange rate will not be updated in Netvisor.

-In Netvisor, the accounting currency is always the euro.
+In Netvisor, the bookkeeping currency is always the euro.

 Exchange rates updated in Netvisor: